 The investment menu is extensive, but your choices are generally made from a short list based on your need for return and your tolerance for risk.
 The common spectrum runs from low yield, highly safe term instruments such as bank savings, mutual money markets and certificates of deposit (CD) to less predictable, but potentially more lucrative, equities (stocks) and equity mutual funds.
 Bonds are generally in the middle, offering more potential return than money markets at a greater risk.

-The SMI system organizes equity mutual funds into four categories drawn from the Morningstar’s nine (discussed later).
+The SMI system organizes equity mutual funds into four categories drawn from the Morningstar’s nine.
 The criteria are size and investment style.
-Companies are Small or Large, and are "value or growth."
-Value mutual funds seek companies currently out of favor which are bought cheap with the expectation (hope) of recovery: Chrysler, when the government had to bail them out, drugs when the Clinton administration attacked them in 1994, recently tobacco, and today, possibly certain areas of information technology (IT).
+Companies are Small or Large, and are “value or growth.”
+Value mutual funds seek companies currently out of favor which are bought cheap with the expectation (hope) of recovery: Chrysler, when the government had to bail them out, drugs when the Clinton administration attacked them in 1994, and recently tobacco.
 Growth funds pay top dollar for companies with records of strong annual growth and expect it to continue.
-GE, Exxon, Intel, Citicorp are among the "blue chips" while AMGEN, Micron, and AOL are examples of growth stocks in developing industries.
+Amazon, Texas Instruments, Pfizer, and Visa are examples of “blue chips.”
 (Morningstar adds a blended category and a medium size category for its nine.)

 SMI then measures performance over a number of periods up to three years and expense of buying/owning and computes risk and return scores based on standard deviations from the performance of the S&P 500 Index (discussed as an investment below).
 These scores are expressed in relation to 1.0, the performance of the S&P500.

 There are many other ways of categorizing funds.
 You will see funds described as Aggressive Growth, Sector, Global, International, Regional, and more.
 If you were seeking the highest possible return, you might buy high-risk investments such as Aggressive Growth or Sector mutual funds.
-Last year they took aggressive positions in "dot.coms," internet/telecommunications and biotech/human genome sciences.
-Many such investments tripled and tripled again early in 2000.
+Think “dot.coms,” internet/telecommunications and biotech/human genome sciences.
+Many such investments tripled and tripled back in 2000.
 Stocks opening at $10 run up into the high $100’s only to finish the year in low single digits.

 If you do not need high rates of return or cannot tolerate a high rate of volatility and risk, you might focus on insured term investments averaging around six percent, or various bond or blended funds.
 SMI evaluates Balanced and Asset Allocation funds that generally return .6 of the S&P 500 for about .6 risks.
 However a recent Quarterly Review highlighted two funds with .6 risk/1.1 return and .8 risk/1.1 return.